Pi Day 2020: Invention, History and Interesting Facts

 What is Pi?

 In Maths Pi (π) is a constant number and is the ratio of a circle's circumference to its diameter.
-That is for any size of circles the value of Pi will be same.
+That is for any size of circles the value of Pi will be the same.
 Diameter is the distance of a circle from edge to edge and circumference of a circle is the distance around.
 Pi is a constant number which is approximately equal to 3.14 or 22/7 and is represented by a Greek letter π.

 Do you know that Pi is an irrational number i.e. a real number that cannot be expressed by a simple fraction?
-According to mathematician pi is also known as infinite decimal which means that after the decimal point, the digits go on forever and ever.
+According to mathematician pi is also known as an infinite decimal which means that after the decimal point, the digits go on forever and ever.

 Pi Day: History

-On 14 March, 1988, first official large-scale celebrations occurred at the San Francisco Exploratorium.
+On 14 March, 1988, the first official large-scale celebrations occurred at the San Francisco Exploratorium.
 This event was organised by Larry Shaw a physicist.
 Do you know that at this celebration several participants marched around a circle and consumed fruit pies?
-Years after years it gained popularity and finally the U.S House of Representatives passed HRES 224 on 12 March, 2009, recognising 14 March as Pi Day.
+Years after years it gained popularity and finally, the U.S House of Representatives passed HRES 224 on 12 March, 2009, recognising 14 March as Pi Day.

 To approximate circles, the mathematician Archimedes used polygons with many sides and determined that Pi was approximately 22/7.
 In 1706, the Greek symbol π was first used by William Jones.
 Do you know that a 'p' was chosen for 'perimeter' of circles and so π became popular and was adopted by the Swiss mathematician Leonard Euler in 1737?